clover/remote-pay-ios/README.md

 ## Version

-Current version: 1.4.3
+Current version: 1.4.4

-NOTE: Full support for version 1.4.3 of the SDK requires version 143 or higher of the Remote Pay app.
+NOTE: Full support for version 1.4.4 of the SDK requires version 143 or higher of the Remote Pay app.
+NOTE: Version 1.4.4 contains no functionality or code changes from 1.4.3.
+1.4.4 adds compiler support for Xcode 10 by updating dependency versions.

 ### Dependencies
 - ObjectMapper - Provides JSON serialization and deserialization.